About the Kenwood DRV-N520 Drive Recorder

 More details on the Kenwood DRV-N520 Drive Recorder

-Dashboard Cam Compatibility: The Kenwood DRV-N520 dashboard camera is specifically designed to plug into select 2017-up Kenwood DDX, DNX, DNR, and DMX series in-dash receivers.
+Dashboard Cam Compatibility: The Kenwood DRV-N520 dashboard camera is specifically designed to plug into select 2017-up Kenwood DDX, DNX, DNR, and DMX series in-dash navigation, digital multimedia, and DVD receivers.
 The DRV-N520 plugs into the Kenwood receiver's composite video input labeled "Front View Camera" and the 4-pin proprietary terminal labeled "Dash Cam".
 The dashboard camera's live and recorded video are displayed on the receivers' touchscreen.
 You'll also control the DRV-N520's settings and parameters from the receiver's touchscreen.

 CMOS Image Sensor & Wide Angle Lens: The Kenwood DRV-N520 dashboard camera utilizes a 1/3" color CMOS image sensor with 3M pixels (2304 x 1296) and a wide-angle lens with a 117° (horizontal) x 63° (vertical) viewing angle.